grkblood13/m3u-builder/README.md

 5) Edit m3uBuilder/sources/SOURCE.cfg to have valid XMLTV and M3U file inputs.

-## Run Instructions:

-   $ node /opt/m3uBuilder/m3uBuilder.js

-   NOTE: For windows you will need to launch the nodejs command prompt

-## Command Line Options:

---channels=SOURCE: Lists all channels in alphabetical order supplied from SOURCE.cfg file.

---groups=SOURCE: Lists all groups in alphabetical order supplied from SOURCE.cfg file.

 ## Configuration Instructions:

 At a minimum you must have one EPG and XMLTV source.
 Each source should have it's own FILE.cfg in the sources directory.